treerachai/selfbot-6/README.md

 b/bold [text] - bolds your text for you

+h/happy - like /sgrug, but with ᕕ( ᐛ )ᕗ instead

 i/italics [text] - italicizes your text for you

 u/underline [text] - underlines your text for you